Design Your Home

 Now in pandemic times, people spend most of their time indoors.
 Several factors govern when it comes to designing healthy interiors, such as the quality of the air, heating, ventilation, lighting, and acoustics.

-Products and materials with high levels of toxic emissions are the root cause of indoor air pollution.
-For example, furniture or equipment treated with harmful chemicals release dangerous toxins in the air.
+Products and materials with high levels of toxicย are the root cause of indoor air pollution.
+For example, furniture or equipment treated with release dangerous toxins in the air.
 Designers should be responsible while choosing materials.
-Materials with low emissions of VOC (volatile organic compounds) and other air pollutants are more favorable when it comes to indoor air quality.
+Materials with lowย of VOC and other air pollutants are more favorable when it comes to.

 Seel also – How to Design Your Virtual Office During Pandemic?